vpagonis/FSF-paper/README.md

 _ph300s0IR.asc_

-which contains the CW-IRSL data analyzed in Figure 13. and the file
+which contains the CW-IRSL data analyzed in Figure 13,

+and the file

 _ph300s0.asc_

-which contains the TSL data analyzed in Figure 14.
+which contains the TL data analyzed in Figure 14.

 These data files  be placed in the appropriate working directory.
 __________________________________